JonnoFTW/jonnoftw/README.md

 # I write code for a living

-- 🔭 I’m currently working at YourAnswer.io on a variety of projects including data processing and presentation, machine learning, amongst other things
+- 🔭 I’m currently working at X2M Connect
 - 💬 Ask me about my PhD thesis
 - 📫 Reach me on irc: jonno_ftw on irc.libera.chat

 Most of the code from my PhD is here

-Here's a short list of things I know:
+Here's a short and incomplete list of things I know:

 * Android with Java
 * Python: